Best Free Annual Parades for NYC Kids: Dragons, Mermaids, Bonnets and More

 I've never been able to make this annual parade, which is described by its organizers as "ecological performance art to restore the Hudson River and address climate change."
 From what I've heard and the photos I've seen, it's like a mini-Mermaid Parade, as artsy folks in colorful costumes and giant, elaborate puppets march along the waterfront from Battery Park City to Gansevoort Street.
 There are performances along the way, a live fish release and a big finale featuring kayaks and rowboats "dancing" in the water.
 No pre-registration is required.
 Just put on your best environmentally-friendly outfit and join the parade!

-New York Dance Parade – Chelsea to the East Village
+New York Dance Parade – Flatiron to the East Village

 Saturday in May.
 Visit the official website for up-to-date info on date, time and route.
 The 2014 parade is set for Saturday, May 17 at 1pm.

 For some awful reason, NYC's annual Dance Parade often directly conflicts with the Hudson River Pageant.
 It's a shame to have to choose!
 This procession kicks off around Madison Square Park and ends in Tompkins Square Park.
 Along the way, 10,000 movers and shakers shimmy down Broadway in elaborate costumes doing more than 75 dances, including salsa, tango, waltz, African, Asian, the hula, break dancing and more.
 If you want to participate, you must register in advance and join a group.
 Otherwise, go and cheer them on and hit the after-party in Tompkins Square Park for dance workshops and performances.

 Fourth Saturday in June.
 Visit the official website for up-to-date info on date, time and route.
 The 2014 parade is set for Saturday, June 21 at 1pm.